 Imagine, you’ve invited your friends home for dinner and decided to surprise them with some gourmet cooking masterpiece.
-However, at a certain point in the process of cooking you realize that you’ve confused the sequence of ingredients prescribed by the recipe.
+However, at a certain point in the process of cooking, you realize that you’ve confused the sequence of ingredients from the recipe.
 Or you simply forgot to add something at the right time, and now it is already too late.
 So, you have to start all over again or just call the nearest catering service and ask them to bring whatever they have.
 The same is with legacy system replacement.

 Imagine an organization using a legacy system.
 The system has integrations with many banks and processors.
-Many front-end systems are connected to the system as well.
-A lot of merchant, transaction, and other data of various kinds is stored in the system.
+A lot of merchant, transactions, and other data stores in the system.
 The rules, implemented in the system, are not always trivial.
 People, who designed them, might no longer be working with the company.
-But the system is used by the whole company and many vital operations rely on it.
-At the same time, it is obvious that the system has to be replaced with a new one.
-So, the company needs an efficient way to migrate to the new solution.
+At the same time, it is obvious that people have to replace a system with a new one.
+So, the company needs an efficient way to migrate to a new solution.

 6 steps for successful legacy system replacement are as follows.

 - Prepare PCI compliant environment to install your software into.

 - Set up existing integrations with banks and processors.

 - Integrate software with front-end systems (POS systems, CRM systems, etc).